saiddemir94/Bio-Preserve-ML/README.md

 # Bio-Preserve-ML

 BioPreserve is a peptide screening project for natural preservative discovery.
-The stack uses:

-- `FastAPI` for upload and report APIs
-- `React + Vite` for the web interface
-- a shared Python pipeline for biological rules, AMP scoring, and food compatibility analysis
-- a lightweight AMP dataset ingestion layer for future database growth

 ## Quick local usage